-It was a sensational season for Bayer Leverkusen midfielder Kai Havertz, whose 17 goals helped Die Werkself clamber into the top four on the final day of the season and qualify for the UEFA Champions League.
+It was a sensational 2018/19 for Bayer Leverkusen midfielder Kai Havertz, whose 17 goals helped Die Werkself clamber into the top four on the final day of the season and qualify for the UEFA Champions League.
+And he shows no signs of relenting in 2019/20...

-It beggars belief that the Germany international, who has just enjoyed the best season of his career to date, only turned 20 on Tuesday (11 June).
+It beggars belief that the Germany international, who last year enjoyed the best season of his career to date, only turned 20 in June.
 What he achieved whilst still a teenager would be the envy of all the illustrious names whose footprints he has far overstepped in such a short period of time.

-Michael Ballack, Toni Kroos, Arturo Vidal – the list of phenomenal players Leverkusen have boasted on their books is like a who's who of the world's best midfielders.
+Michael Ballack, Toni Kroos, Arturo Vidal – the list of phenomenal players Leverkusen have boasted on their books includes some of the world's best midfielders.
 In Havertz, who first joined the club at the age of 11, they have another name on that list, and one earning similar superlatives.

 "I only really realised I might make it two or three years ago," Havertz told bundesliga.com.
 "We won the German U17 title.
 That's when I was invited to train here with the senior team for the first time."

 Havertz quickly became the youngest player to wear a Leverkusen shirt in the Champions League, debuting from the start in Europe's elite continental club competition in a last-16 tie with Atletico Madrid.
-He would have appeared once more in the return leg, if only he did not have a school exam to sit.
+He would have appeared once more in the return leg, if not for a school exam he had to sit.

 More records inevitably followed, with Havertz becoming Leverkusen's youngest Bundesliga goalscorer and, at the age of just 18 years and 307 days, the most precocious player to reach 50 appearances in the German top flight.
 He scored three and assisted nine in his second season, but there was no stopping there.